franFodor/watchcatd/README.md

 make all
 ```

+On Ubuntu 24.04 LTS you might need to install the notification libary for
+the header file: `sudo apt install libnotify-dev`.

 After running with `./watchcatd <FILE_PATH>` (you can try `.watchcatd
 src/test.txt` for instance), it will start a daemon.
 To kill it, you will have
 to find the process and kill it.
 You can use the following command to get PID